Programming & Data Processing

 5

-Each digit sits on its own line, which is useful for importing into a spreadsheet column or reading line by line in a script.
+One digit per line.
+Handy for importing into a spreadsheet column or reading line by line in a script.

 Input: 20 digits, comma separator